apache/druid/docs/ingestion/kafka-share-group-ingestion.md

 - Java 17
 - Kafka 4.2.0 (with share groups enabled)
-- Druid 31.0.0 release (downloaded)
+- Druid checked out from this repository (built from source)

 ### Step 1: Start Kafka with share groups